whistlegraph/2022.aesthetic.computer/README.txt

  - [] Complete TODOS @p1xelgool/blank.
  - [x] Add ability to directly manipulate the buffer again.
 (Via `edit`)

+*** Workers ***
+ - [] Reconsider where the piece worker boundary is now.
+      (It might be just a bad design.)
+      (Or it's a great design and just works poorly with the WebXR animation loop.)

 *** (3dline) ***
  (Meta Quest Remote Debugging Help: https://developer.oculus.com/documentation/web/browser-remote-debugging/)
  + Now
-  - [🔥] Reduce the latency of the pen information.
     - [] Make workers optional / turn them back on. (but not for Meta Quest Browser).
       - [] Rethink where the workers should be ideally...
     - [x] Make buffers transferrable.
   - [] Line thickness.
  + Later